Hair Masking's Simple Rules

 Read on to learn everything you need to know about masking, from how often to do it to how to avoid gaining weight and overeating.
 These are the basic hair masking rules in a nutshell.
 Put an end to the split ends!

 Why don't you wear a mask more frequently?
 Not only may using too much masking for your hair type weigh it down and cause buildup, but it's also unnecessary.
 Your hair will not benefit from another mask session once it has been sufficiently nourished and hydrated.
 To put it another way?
 Because your hair can't absorb any more of the wonderful stuff, you're basically wasting product (and money).

-While your hair's natural oils are a wonderful thing, helping to keep your scalp healthy and hair strong, supple and shiny, you only want to apply a masque on freshly washed hair.
-The same principle applies here as with skincare – you need to thoroughly cleanse your skin or hair for the products you apply to absorb properly and work their magic.
+While your hair's natural oils are great for keeping your scalp healthy and your hair strong, elastic, and lustrous, a masque should only be applied to freshly washed hair.
+The same idea applies here as it does with skincare: the items you use must be fully cleansed before they can absorb and work their magic.

-When using a hair mask, you want to make sure you coat every single strand to get uniform results.
-To do this, apply a generous amount of our Coco Hair Mask to the hair, then comb through your mid-lengths to ends with a wide-tooth comb for extra easy detangling, full coverage and zero breakage,
+To achieve uniform results while using a hair mask, make sure to coat every single strand.
+Apply a sufficient quantity of our Coco Hair Mask to your hair, then comb it through with a wide-tooth comb from mid-lengths to ends for extremely easy detangling, full coverage, and zero breakage.

-A hair mask is not the same as shampoo or conditioner – it needs a bit more time to penetrate the strands and repair from the inside out.
-So, for silky soft results, apply your hair masque to towel dried hair and leave on for a minimum of 3 to 10 minutes before rinsing.
-Leave it longer if you have time on your hands.
+A hair mask isn't like shampoo or conditioner in that it takes a little longer to permeate the strands and restore them from the inside out.
+Apply your hair masque to towel-dried hair and leave on for 3 to 10 minutes before rinsing for velvety smooth results.
+If you have more time on your hands, wait a little longer.